The independent resource on global security

 Fei Su is a Researcher in the SIPRI China and Asia Security Programme.

-Larisa Saveleva Dovgal is a Research Assistant with the SIPRI Weapons of Mass Destruction Programme
+Larisa Saveleva Dovgal is a Research Assistant in the SIPRI Weapons of Mass Destruction Programme